ottok/salsa-ci-pipeline/CONTRIBUTING.md

 ### Build Ubuntu images outside Salsa

-By default, Ubuntu images are built on salsa.debian.org GitLab instance only;
+By default, Ubuntu images are built on salsa.debian.org GitLab instance only.
-There are Salsa CI forks which are interested in Debian images only and operate on other GitLab instances.
+There are Salsa CI forks that are only interested in Debian images and operate on other GitLab instances.
 If you want to build Ubuntu images on GitLab instances other than Salsa, set the `BUILD_UBUNTU_IMAGES` variable to 1, 'yes' or 'true'.